shan-weiqiang/dlso/LL.md

 ## difference between compilation linking and dynamic linking

-1. link at compilation time obeys ODR strictly, if multidefinition is found there will be errors
+1. link at compilation time obeys ODR strictly, if multi-definition is found there will be errors
-2. link at dynamic is different, at this time there might be multidefinitions of on symbol, the linker's job is to relocate every symbol to the right position.
+2. link at dynamic is different, at this time there might be multi-definitions of on symbol, the linker's job is to relocate every symbol to the right position.
 For example, when dlopen shared libs, there might be same symbols, the linker will determine where the symbol points to.

 ## more about `.dynsym`